 According to the photos, the watch’s model code is GWF-A1000, and it is equipped with Bluetooth and a carbon monocoque (single shell) case like the Gravitymaster GWR-B1000.
 A few distinguishing features of the Frogman line appear to be intact: the ISO-compliant 200M water resistance (“Diver’s 200M”) and an asymmetrical case style.
 The resin band also appears to have a similar shape as previous models.
 Other apparent features include Tough Solar, Multi-Band 6, dual time display, date display, and a tide graph.
 According to photos of the case back design, the watch has a new module (5623) and a new logo with a frog holding an analog needle that resembles a lightning bolt.

-The questionable photo involves a GWF-A1000BRT “Rainbow Toad” model seen on Instagram, presumably a limited edition (and probably a Love The Sea And The Earth and Earthwatch limited edition if real).
-It has clear resin parts around the bezel, rose gold markers and crown, and pink accents.
+The questionable photo involves a GWF-A1000BRT “Rainbow Toad” model seen on Instagram.
+It has clear resin parts around the bezel, orange markers and crown, and pink accents.
 Other photos suggest that a black GWF-A1000-1A and a black and red GWF-A1000-1A4 are coming.